 Ports in the Caribbean region, where the boat rental is more effective than in other places.

 Virgin Islands: East End.
 British Virgin Islands: Road Town.
 Guadeloupe: Pointe-à-Pitre.
 Grenada: St. George's.
 Cuba: Cienfuegos.
 Martinique: Le Marin.
 Saint Vincent and the Grenadines: Saint George.
 Saint Lucia: Rodney Bay.
+There's a lot places for bareboat.

 There are airports in almost every country.
 For example, New Providence (Bahamas), Havana (Cuba), Port of Spain (Trinidad and Tobago), Pointe a Pitre (Guadeloupe), Port de France (Martinique) and others.
 Some islands have local airports where few planes can land.
 For example, the BVI don’t have international flights.
 You get there from neighbouring islands, Puerto Rico or the US Virgin Islands.
 Saint-Martin country doesn’t have an airport.
 But the other part of the Saint Martin Island, Sint Maarten, has one.